 The Royal Commission into Aged Care Quality and Safety is a landmark inquiry for Australian residential and in-home aged care.

-The announcement of the Royal Commission followed more than 70 reviews, road maps and blueprints by successive governments over the past 10 years.
+Its establishment followed media investigations and more than 70 reviews by successive governments over the past 10 years.

 Despite ongoing reform, systematic failures leading to poor quality of care for older Australians continue.
-For example, statistics show the number of serious risk notices issued to aged care providers jumped 170 per cent in the past year and significant non-compliance leapt 292 per cent.
+Statistics show the number of serious risk notices issued to aged care providers jumped 170 per cent in the past year and significant non-compliance leapt 292 per cent.

-National Seniors’ own research revealed people using aged care services feared retribution if they complained.
+National Seniors’revealed people using aged care services feared retribution if they complained.
 It also found that some of those who worked in the sector were so scarred by their experiences they vowed never to go into aged care themselves.

-National Seniors welcomes the Royal Commission.
-It is an opportunity to get to the heart of the problems facing the sector and to put in place real reforms to transform aged care services for the benefit of older Australians.
+The Royal Commission is an opportunity to get to the heart of the problems facing the sector and to put in place real reforms to transform aged care services.

 National Seniors CEO Professor John McCallum appeared at the Royal Commission into Aged Care Quality and Safety on Monday 11 February 2019 as one of the first witnesses.
 The Witness Statement and Transcript are now available.